drbild/c2dm4j/README.md

 the message to the C2DM service and no error-handling or retrying is done automatically.
-Most users will want the asynchronous flow, in which the application thread submits a message to a queue and a background thread delivers the message to C2DM and can automatically response to errors and retries.
+Most users will want the asynchronous flow, in which the application thread submits a message to a queue and a background thread delivers the message to C2DM and can automatically respond to errors and retries.
 The final response is still available to the submitting application thread via a [Future](http://docs.oracle.com/javase/1.5.0/docs/api/java/util/concurrent/Future.html).

 Example code follows.
 Browse the [javadocs](http://drbild.github.com/c2dm4j/apidocs/index.html).